matthewdavis505/Blob-Storage/README.md

 ![Add Container](images/https://i.imgur.com/sXgdxh2.png)
 </p>
 <p>
-Installed active directory and managed fictitious employees through Microsoft Azure.
+Have to add container to the storage account.
 Was able to manage employee designation and functions throughout the database.
 Please click above link to see example.
 </p>
 <br />